Data-Driven Weak-form Discovery of Stochastic Systems: Algorithm

 The complete pipeline is summarised in Algorithm~\ref{alg:main}.
-The algorithm is designed to be straightforward to implement: the kernel evaluations and matrix multiplications in steps 1--4 are embarrassingly parallel across trajectories and kernel centres, the sparse regression in steps 5 and 7 uses standard scikit-learn LassoCV \cite{b_pedregosa2011}, and the STLSQ refinement is a simple iterative thresholding loop.
-The dominant cost is building $\Astack$: $O(MNK)$ per trajectory, linear in all three dimensions.
+The dominant cost is building $A_{\mathrm{stack}}$: $O(MNK)$ per trajectory, linear in all three dimensions.
 For our experimental settings ($M=50$, $N=50{,}000$, $K=5$, $R=120$), the full pipeline completes in under two minutes on a standard multi-core workstation.
+Formal proofs of consistency (Theorem~\ref{thm:consistency}), asymptotic normality (Theorem~\ref{thm:clt}), and noise robustness (Theorem~\ref{thm:noise}), together with the spectral gap sensitivity analysis and identifiability conditions, are collected in \cref{sec:theory}.